fvarelacid/fvarelacid/README.md

 * ✉️  You can contact me at [fvarelacid@gmail.com](mailto:fvarelacid@gmail.com)
 * 🚀  I'm currently working on [Backapp](http://github.com/fvarelacid/BackApp)
 * 🧠  I'm learning Deep Learning
-* 🤝  I'm open to collaborating on great, world changing project
+* 🤝  I'm open to collaborating on a great, world changing project!
 * ⚡  I'm a serious and funny dancer

 ### Skills